 This under-regulated industry has been abusive and treated with abuse.
 There are sources that indicate it has had a positive impact on reducing CO2 that coal would otherwise produce.
 Yet other indications of methane leaks lead us to believe the rewards are not big enough.
 Studies indicate that there is effectively no green house gas reduction.

 But satellite data reveals a high level of methane release across the U. S. Whenever any fossil fuels are involved it comes with a price.
 Fracking has been doing its damage to the water table, the local wildlife, the destruction is an invasion of the landscape and has literally invaded adding earthquakes to the list of growing concerns.

-But Andrew Dodson pointed out that we flare off between 30% and 40% of the methane we gather in Dakota.
+Gas plants in Dakota flare off between 30% and 40%9-3 of the methane they gather.
 That combustion is a problem!
 How much CO2, anybody?
 Is that part of the calculations done in studies on their contribution?

 The average person views the water of the oceans as a limitless and indestructible resource.
 Part of our policy needs to adapt a view on the precious resources of water and oxygen.
 Water and air are not replaceable.
 We must ensure these are properly preserved.
 Our children and grandchildren will be affected by the degree to which we keep these resources pure & clean.

 New Perspective and Prospects for so-called Nuclear Waste

 If there’s anything useful to know about nuclear waste is that the next generation of reactors we will likely start using it as nuclear fuel (not waste at all) for converting to energy.
 It is also easily managed simply because the fuel does not change its physical size and takes up very little room to start with.